omgmvi/genephene2/README.md

 # CODE ORGANIZATION

 The code, at the moment, revolt around a single script, model\_setup.R that perform all the next steps in the analysis.
-The script and associate 'sender' scripts are found at ~/Genephene2/Models/scripts/
+The script and associate 'sender' scripts are found at ~/Genephene2/Models/scripts/.
+All this works as a homemade job queue where the model\_setup.R is called using a JSON file as input parameter(plus some others).
+The sender is tipically an script to apply the model\_setup.R to all the files in a folder or similar.
+In addition, an script to generate the JSONs has been prepared, it uses another JSON file with all the information required to generate the full set of final JSONfiles.

 1. Generate Input data structure - single table .
 2. Clean data according to rules